 The point of worker’s compensation insurance is to help employees survive while they recover.
 The goal is for you to return to work as soon as you’re able.
 In the meantime, you’ll receive financial and medical benefits through workers comp.

 There are certain types of accidents that aren’t covered under worker’s comp.
-The court will look at certain factors when making their decision.
+The court will look at certain factors when making its decision.
 The following factors can disqualify you from receiving worker’s compensation benefits:

 - You were under the influence of drugs or alcohol at the time of your accidents – If you drunk or using drugs, your employer will challenge your worker’s comp.
 It is more likely that your substance abuse caused your injury.
 Your employer isn’t going to cover accidents that shouldn’t have happened.